 You can truly say that science is in our nature!

-We blend traditional formula remedies with the latest scientific advances in vitamins, botanicals, nutraceuticals, special extracts, and isolates.
 All ingredients that enter our facility are tested three times over for identity, contaminants such as mycotoxins (aflatoxins), PCBs, over 80 different pesticides, heavy metals, microbiology (bacteria), mould, and fungus.
 Most importantly, we validate the potency.
-All these tests are conducted at our state-of-the-art, 3400 sq. ft. laboratory staffed with 15 scientists, including 6 McGill University graduates.
-The laboratory is staffed by 3 PhDs, 4 MScs, and 8 BScs, who devote over 600 hours of testing and research weekly.
+All these tests are conducted at our state-of-the-art, 3400 sq. ft.
+ISO 17025 accredited laboratory staffed with 22 scientists, including 6 McGill University graduates.
+The laboratory, QC and QA is staffed by 3 PhDs, 7 MScs, and 12 BScs, who devote over 880 hours of testing and research weekly.

 The HPLC is a master specialist in determining the identity and quantity of elements and molecules, such as the activity in an herb, the product of an enzymatic reaction, or any molecule which absorbs light or that can be made chromophore (able to absorb/transmit light).
 The HPLC is very specific in being able to absolutely determine what a substance is and exactly how much of it there is.